US STOCKS-S&P 500, Nasdaq at all-time highs on COVID-19 treatment hopes

 A key event this week would be the address by Federal Reserve Chair Jerome Powell at the Kansas City Fed Jackson Hole symposium, where he will talk on the monetary policy framework review.

-Advancing issues outnumbered decliners by a 2.12-to-1 ratio on the NYSE and by a 1.43-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.86-to-1 ratio on the NYSE and by a 1.24-to-1 ratio on the Nasdaq.

-The S&P index recorded 39 new 52-week highs and no new low, while the Nasdaq recorded 61 new highs and 13 new lows.
-(Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Arun Koyyur and Maju Samuel)
+The S&P index recorded 44 new 52-week highs and no new low, while the Nasdaq recorded 72 new highs and 28 new lows.
+(Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Maju Samuel and Arun Koyyur)